Greek War of Independence: Filiki Eteria

 Feraios' martyrdom was to inspire three young Greek merchants: Nikolaos Skoufas, Emmanuil Xanthos, and Athanasios Tsakalov.
 Influenced by the Italian Carbonari and profiting from their own experience as members of Freemasonic organizations, they founded in 1814 the secret Filiki Eteria ("Friendly Society") in Odessa, an important center of the Greek mercantile diaspora in Russia.
 With the support of wealthy Greek exile communities in Britain and the United States and with the aid of sympathizers in Western Europe, they planned the rebellion.

 The society's basic objective was a revival of the Byzantine Empire, with Constantinople as the capital, not the formation of a national state.
 In early 1820, Ioannis Kapodistrias, an official from the Ionian Islands who had become the joint foreign minister of Tsar Alexander I, was approached by the Society in order to be named leader but declined the offer; the Filikoi (members of Filiki Eteria) then turned to Alexander Ypsilantis, a Phanariote serving in the Russian army as general and adjutant to Alexander, who accepted.

 The Filiki Eteria expanded rapidly and was soon able to recruit members in all areas of the Greek world and among all elements of the Greek society.

-In 1821, the Ottoman Empire mainly faced war against Persia and more particularly the revolt by Ali Pasha in Epirus, which had forced the vali (governor) of the Morea, Hursid Pasha, and other local pashas to leave their provinces and campaign against the rebel force.
+In 1821, the Ottoman Empire mainly faced war against Persia and more particularly the revolt by the de facto independent Albanian ruler Ali Pasha of the Pashalik of Yanina, which had forced the vali (governor) of the Morea, Hursid Pasha, and other local pashas to leave their provinces and campaign against the rebel force.
+The Greek uprising in the Morea began as an extension of Ali Pasha's revolt in Albania.
+To the Porte the Greek uprising was at the beginning only one of the many regional revolts.

 At the same time, the Great Powers, allied in the "Concert of Europe" in opposition to revolutions in the aftermath of Napoleon I of France, were preoccupied with revolts in Italy and Spain.
 It was in this context that the Greeks judged the time ripe for their own revolt.
 The plan originally involved uprisings in three places, the Peloponnese, the Danubian Principalities and Constantinople.